CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 To remedy this we use stream compaction.
 After every bounce we can remove the rays that are no longer bouncing.
 Thus, launching less kernels, thus less work to be done.

-This technique sees a significant speedup in performance.
+This technique sees a significant speedup in performance for debug mode but saw too much overhead being created for release mode.

 The above chart shows us the time spent doing our sorting we can see almost an exponential decay in time spent as depth increases.